-Fuel/water Separator (Option)
+Fuel/water Separator

-If equipped, the addition of the optional fuel/water separator has been determined to be within Mercury specifications and will not restrict the flow of adequate fuel to the engine(s)
+The fuel/water separator has been determined to be within Mercury specifications and will not restrict the flow of adequate fuel to the engine(s).

 Periodically inspect for the presence of water in the fuel tank.
 If any is found, all water must be removed and the tank completely dried before refilling the tank with any fuel containing ethanol.